makingthematrix/scala-suffix/README.md

 ... and then when you run your program, it crashes when it tries to access the given Scala dependency.
 Paraphrasing [this answer on Stack Overflow](https://stackoverflow.com/questions/48714633/automatic-module-name-containing-number/48714979#48714979), since Java 9, Java does not recognize suffixes in modules names like `_2.13` as version numbers and treat them as integral parts of modules names.
 So, when your project tries to use a class from the Scala dependency, it will look for `your.scala.dependency.2.13` instead of just `your.scala.dependency`, it will fail to do it, and it will crash.

-### Installation

-TBD.
-(I need some time to upload the plugin to Maven Central.
-Until then you would have to download the source code and compile the plugin manually, and I would prefer to spare you this).

 ### Usage